In Tablo firmware update 2.2.20 we decoupled the settings for Recording Quality and Live TV Quality.

 But if you’re just setting up your Tablo OTA DVR, or you’re interested in making some tweaks to your settings, we’ve outlined a few common Live TV/Recording Quality setting profiles:

-As previously mentioned, the decoupling of the Live TV and Recording Quality settings was done primarily for Tablo Cloud DVR Service users.
-The recommended Recording Quality for Cloud DVR is lower (HD 720 - 3 Mbps) as higher settings could cause failed recordings if your upload speed from your ISP isn’t fast enough to keep up.
+The decoupling of the Live TV and Recording Quality settings was done primarily for Tablo DVRs with onboard storage like the Tablo DUAL 64GB and Tablo 128GB.
+The recommended Recording Quality for these DVRs is lower (HD 720 - 3 Mbps) as higher settings will fill up the onboard storage more quickly.

-Higher recording settings will also use more bandwidth on upload AND playback which will count against your datacap.
-Even when your Tablo is connected to Cloud DVR, viewing of Live TV is still handled locally by your Tablo so if your network is strong enough, you can use a much higher setting (HD 1080 – 8 Mbps) without worry.
+Higher recording settings will also use more bandwidth over your network, but viewing of Live TV is handled locally by your Tablo.
+If your network is strong enough, you can use a much higher setting (HD 1080 – 8 Mbps) without worry.

 Sports Fans – Highest Live TV, High/Medium Recording Quality

 On most networks, sports are broadcast in 720p at 60 frames per second.
 If you tend to watch games live, the highest live TV setting will retain the full 60 fps which should result in a clearer picture, especially during fast movement.
 You will need a home network strong enough to handle the throughput though.

 Keeping recordings at a medium setting (HD 720 – 5 Mbps) will ensure the rest of your recorded TV shows still look great, without eating up storage space on your hard drive.

 Older, Slower Home Networks – Low Live TV, Low Recording Quality